 The third is Patau syndrome with trisomy at chromosome number thirteen.
 Clinically, it is characterized by severe central nervous system abnormalities, malformed ears, microphthalmia, bilateral cleft lip and palate, and polydactyly.
 Babies born with Edward or Patau syndrome are severely malformed with mental retardation and die early in infancy.

 In monosomy, one chromosome is completely or partially missing.
 One example of this type of chromosomal abnormality is turner syndrome.

 Turner syndrome only affects females, results when there is only one X chromosome due to nondisjunction or loss of chromosome due to chromosomal abrasion.
 Signs and symptoms of turner syndrome are slight at birth, develop slowly with time, may become significant with age leading to heart defects.

-The mitotic spindle is composed of fibers called microtubules.
+The mitotic spindle is composed of fibres called microtubules.
 Each microtubule has a plus and a minus-end which differs in its rate of elongation or shortening.
 Microtubules originate from centrioles.
-Two types of microtubules from the spindle.
-Those which bind with the kinetochore are kinetochore fibers/K-fibers and others are non-kinetochore fibers.
-Non-kinetochore fibers are further divided into Interpolar and astral fibers.
+Two types of microtubules form the spindle.
+Those which bind with the kinetochore are kinetochore fibers/K-fibers and others are non-kinetochore fibres.
+Non-kinetochore fibres are further divided into Interpolar and astral fibres.

 Chromosomes align along with the equatorial plate during metaphase.
 This alignment is called chromosomal congression.
 Several mechanisms have been proposed for congression.
 In the “search and capture model”, the microtubule arises from one spindle pole, reaches the chromosome, and binds with it, depolymerization of the microtubule takes place and the chromosome is brought to the equator.
 This process is time-consuming and is not widely accepted.